JackObid/Terraform-Build-infrastructure-on-Aws-/README.md

 ```$ touch main.tf```

-6. Paste the terraform configuration
+6. Open VSCode to Paste and update the terraform configuration
   ```
   terraform {
   required_providers {